‘Zoë Howe is one of our favourite writers – she can make the essence and magic of the dark stuff seem so alive…’

 NEWS / PRESS / EVENTS

-WORD IN YOUR ATTIC WITH MARK ELLEN & DAVID HEPWORTH
+WORD IN YOUR ATTIC W/ MARK ELLEN & DAVID HEPWORTH

-Thrilled to be invited on Word In Your Ear's lockdown extravaganza Word In Your Attic for a bit of show and tell.
+Great fun to be on Word In Your Ear's lockdown extravaganza Word In Your Attic for a bit of show and tell.
 Dr & The Medics, Minder and Marquee Moon feature.
 Expect a great deal of waxing about Detective Sergeant Chisholm, one of the great TV characters of all time.

-I had a great time hosting an online q&a for Doc 'n Roll with director Graham Bendel about his new music film 'Upstairs Planet: The Cleaners From Venus and the Universe of Martin Newell'.
+I loved hosting an online q&a for Doc 'n Roll with director Graham Bendel about his new music film 'Upstairs Planet: The Cleaners From Venus and the Universe of Martin Newell'.
 Watch it again here!

 Truly lovely to host the Q&A for Ron Mann's beautiful music doc 'Carmine Street Guitars' for Curzon Living Room, featuring Ron himself, Rick Kelly and Cindy Hulej from the shop itself and the mighty Lenny Kaye (Patti Smith Group) who even sang me a little 'thank you' song at the end (OMG).
 We had so much fun.
 Click here to view.